OpenCausaLab/CauGym/README.md

 ## Citation

-If you use the DeepCausa dataset or reference our research on post-training methods, please cite our paper:
+If you use the CausaGym dataset or reference our research on post-training methods, please cite our paper:
 ```
 ```